Skin-on-Frame Kayak compared to a commercial Sea Kayak

 Price: $4200 Materials: included in the $1300 class

-Weight: the lighter weight has got to make my kayak faster, and hauling the Tiderace from the car to the shore is a two man job, vs the on arm lift required by the SOF.
+Weight: the lighter weight has got to make my kayak faster, and hauling the Tiderace from the car to the shore is a two man job, vs the one arm lift required by the SOF.

 The skeg of the Tiderace was about as much trouble as it was a benefit.
 It would deploy itself and make it very hard to turn.

 The SOF boat having a keel makes it go straight well, and it has a bit of rocker, so it turns well.
+Being a slightly shorter boat, my boat seems to turn itself without much thought on my part.

 The keyhole cockpit of the Tiderace made it a bit harder to get the legs in, and harder to get out, but that was just a matter of getting used to it.